Azure/platform-chaos/README.md

 ### Compiling

-This project uses Typescript.
+This project uses TypeScript.
 In order to run the code it must first be compiled using `npm run compile`.
 This command will first remove any existing compiled files by running `rimraf dist/`.
 It then compiles all javascript files contained within the `src` directory following the configurtion in `tsconfig.json`.

 ### Testing